RahulVC02/Alumni-Database-Webapp/README.md

 3) Created various views and granted their privileges based on logical reasoning that should be provided to a student as a role/ user
 4) Helped with the development of the backend of our Web app and integrating our MySQL database.

+Bhavesh Jain
+1) Worked on flask integration with MySQL.
+2) Worked on designing backend routes.
+3) Worked on combined work of G1&G2.

 Joy Makwana
 1) Worked on the Front-end using HTML, CSS and Tailwind.